Instant Pot Boiled Potatoes is one of the easiest recipes you will ever make!

 Boiling potatoes is neither exciting nor particularly interesting, as far as cooking skills go, but it is quite handy.
-Some of our favorite recipes like potato salads, mashed potatoes, or Shepherd pie include boiled potatoes, so they are the essence of so many dishes.

 - Why boil potatoes?

 - Which potatoes to use?

 - Whole, peeled, cubed potatoes?